-- (swear word): As a swear word, it has a very flexible usage, ranging from surprise to annoyance.
+- (swear word): As a swear or curse word, it has a very flexible usage, ranging from surprise to annoyance.

 - Example: I have been working hard all week while everyone else is having a good time.
 Que chinga!

-- (adjective) typically used to describe an someone that is intelligent or skilled, similar to "badass" in English
+- (adjective) is a Mexican slang phrase typically used to describe someone that is intelligent or skilled, similar to “badass” in English.

-- (noun): Literally meaning Chinese, it is a term generically used to refer to people of East Asia; may be considered offensive.
+- (noun): One of the many slang words in Latin America that literally means Chinese, it is a term generically used to refer to people of East Asia; may be offensive.

 - Example: Ese chico no es chino, he’s from Japan.

-- (adjective): handsome or beautiful; also used with objects
+- (adjective): One of the many Mexican slang words used by native Spanish speakers that means handsome or beautiful; also used with objects

 - Example: You look great.
 That vestido is muy chulo.

-- (expression): A way to acknowledge or encourage someone to go for what they said they would.
+- (expression): A slang term that is a way to acknowledge or encourage someone to go for what they said they would.